 Department: Customer Service/Delivery

-City Carriers have a starting wage of $19.84 per hour or more, on average.
+City Carriers have a starting wage of $15 to $20 per hour or more, on average.
 This is a full time position and is eligible for full federal benefits.
 Click "Pay Tables" for more details.

 These valued postal workers are assigned a particular geographic area in which they deliver incoming mail and pick up outgoing mail on foot and/or in a motor vehicle.